 A Raccoon’s diet varies greatly depending on their environment.
 Their diet consists of a wide variety of many different foods, eating plants, vertebrates, and invertebrates.

-Raccoons living in urban areas will also rummage through trash for food.
+Raccoons living in urban areas will also rummage through trash for food, giving them the nickname “trash panda”.
 Christopher Columbus was the first known person to write about raccoons.

 Opossums are marsupials that originated in South America and later entered North America.
 Both Opossums and Possums, two different species, are omnivores and scavengers feeding on carrion, insects, small mammals, fruits, vegetables, and grass.